ibm-cloud-docs/codeengine/deploy-job.md

 ibmcloud ce jobrun submit --name testjobrun --job testjob --array-indices "1 - 5" --retrylimit 2
 ```
 {: pre}

+The following table summarizes the options that are used with the `jobrun submit` command in this example.
+For the most up-to-date information about the command and its options, see the [`ibmcloud ce jobrun submit`](/docs/codeengine?topic=codeengine-cli#cli-job-create) command.

 <table>
 	<caption><code>jobrun</code> command components</caption>